 Why Every ESG Roadmap Should Start with a Gap Assessment

-Using well-known standards like IWA 48, GRI, and CSRD, ESG gap assessment process finds performance gaps and maturity levels in dozens of ESG areas, such as human rights due diligence, reporting waste, and leadership role.
-For businesses looking to improve their sustainability performance, understanding how to conduct an effective ESG gap assessment can be transformative for their strategic planning.
+Using well-known standards like IWA 44, GRI, and CSRD, ESG gap assessment process finds performance gaps and maturity levels in all areas of ESG areas, such as human rights due diligence, reporting waste, and leadership role.
+For businesses looking to improve their sustainability performance, understanding how to conduct an effective ESG gap assessment can be transformative for their strategic sustainability journey.

 What Is an ESG Gap Assessment (And Why It Matters)?

-Using well-known standards like IWA 48, GRI, and CSRD, ESG gap assessment process finds performance gaps and maturity levels in dozens of ESG areas, such as human rights due diligence, reporting waste, and leadership role.
+Using well-known standards like IWA 44, GRI, and CSRD, ESG gap assessment process finds performance gaps and maturity levels in all areas of ESG areas, such as human rights due diligence, reporting waste, and leadership role.

 Why does this matter?
 Because ESG transformation requires more than storytelling.
 It demands structure, accountability, and continuous improvement.
 With a well-executed gap assessment, you get: